Liquid Floor Screed Cost

 We are often asked, “What is the liquid floor screed cost, can you give me a rough price?”.
 Sometimes a rough price will do so that you can see if it is something that is viable for your project.

 It is not that easy to do from the point of view that there are lots of variable costs, so rather than just give prices that may be inaccurate, we tend to avoid giving a ballpark figure.
-I realise that it has importance and it is sometimes good just to know roughly what the liquid floor screed cost are.
+I realise that it has importance and it is sometimes good just to know roughly what the price is.

 I’m going to do that, just put it into context with what the variable costs are, so you can get more of a robust feel to what those prices are going to be like, and why the prices may go up or down.